michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0043.md

 - n: the usage or vocabulary that is characteristic of a specific group of people
 - n: distinctive manner of oral expression
 ### Family
-accent: accented, accenting, accents, accentual, accentuate+;accented: accentedest, unaccented;accentual: accentually;accentuate: accentuated, accentuates, accentuating, accentuation;accentuation: accentuations
+- accent: accented, accenting, accents, accentual, accentuate+
+- accented: accentedest, unaccented
+- accentual: accentually
+- accentuate: accentuated, accentuates, accentuating, accentuation
+- accentuation: accentuations
 ### Examples
 - Harwood is a sixty-six-year-old man of medium stature who speaks with the kind of rural accent that sometimes drops the last letters of words.
 - Her voice still carried the accent of her Brooklyn youth.